-Hold Me Like a Breath: Once Upon a Crime Family by Tiffany Schmidt
+Hold Me Like a Breath by Tiffany Schmidt

 Penelope is the daughter of one of the three crime families that controls the black market for organs.
 Despite her privileged life, Penelope is diagnosed with an autoimmune disorder which, in the violence surrounding her family’s line of work, leaves her vulnerable.
 When she’s caught in a crossfire between a rival family, she learns that she’s tougher than she seems and maybe freedom is possible.

 Vince is a normal kid with normal kid problems.
 It just so happens that his father is the head of a powerful criminal organization.
 Although this has its perks, it has put a damper in his dating life.
 So it’s pretty shocking when the girl he falls for happens to be the daughter of an FBI agent hellbent on taking Vince’s father down.

 Adult novels centered on the mafia are a little more intense than YA novels.
 While YA novels tend to skirt the criminal elements of the mafia, adult novels (for the most part) seem to embrace characters living in the gray.

 No list of mafia books is really complete without this classic.
 The Corleones and their legacy of loyalty, blood, and greed have made their way into the zeitgeist.
 They’re a typical American immigrant family who begin as olive oil sellers but become part of the mafia.
 When their patriarch is attacked, the Corleones mobilize for their revenge.

 The Road to Perdition by Max Allan Collins